Kentico/xperience-algolia/README.md

 ### Localizing facet names and values

-Without localization, your view will display your facet attribute names (e.g. "CoffeeIsDecaf") instead of a human-readable header like "Caffeinated," and values like "true" and "false."
+Without localization, your view will display your facet attribute names (e.g. "CoffeeIsDecaf") instead of a human-readable header like "Decaffeinated," and values like "true" and "false."
 You can use any localization approach you'd like, but the `IAlgoliaFacetFilter` contains a `Localize()` method that you can use out-of-the-box.

 1. Inject `IStringLocalizer<SharedResources>` into the __CoffeeController__.
 2. Call `filterViewModel.Localize()` in the `Index()` method after constructing the facet filter view model.